Belgian firm unveils new Top Gun flight simulator

 "If a pilot has a cockpit where he can see 360 degrees, he also needs to be trained in a system which supplies 360 degrees, all deviation from real life can be dangerous," said Matthys.

-The simulator can be used in a series, with several pilots working together to play out complex training missions such as mid-air refueling.
+The simulator can be used in a series, with several pilots working together to play out complex training missions such as mid-air refuelling.

 "For the first application there will be eight systems positioned next to each other and they will do mission training with each other," said project manager Kathy Verledens.